webmachinelearning/model-loader/README.md

 *   Performant: Because it's closer to the metal, it can perform better than operation sets.
 *   Custom ops can be defined in the intermediate representation, instead of JavaScript

+Note that a graph API could be built using MLIR, and JavaScript APIs for all of the primitives could be defined.
+This would satisfy the web vision of exposing browser internals at the lowest level.

 ## Why not adopt MLIR today?